Skip to main content

 4.7(1,956 reviews)

-Situated in Bophut on Koh Samui, this sanctuary offers a meaningful alternative to conventional elephant attractions by placing animal welfare at the centre of the visitor experience.
-Rather than performance-based activities, the focus is on observing elephants in a naturalistic environment that respects their behaviour and social structures, making it a compelling choice for travellers who want a genuine connection with these animals without compromising on ethics.
-Guests can expect an immersive, educational experience that combines guided learning about elephant behaviour and conservation with hands-on interaction designed around the animals' needs rather than entertainment.
-The atmosphere is unhurried and intimate, reflecting the sanctuary's commitment to limiting visitor numbers in order to protect the wellbeing of its resident elephants.
+Situated in Bophut on Koh Samui, this sanctuary offers a meaningful alternative to conventional elephant attractions by placing animal welfare at the centre of everything it does.
+Rather than performance-based activities, the focus is on observing elephants in a naturalistic environment that respects their behaviour and social structures — a compelling choice for travellers who want a genuine connection with these animals without compromising on ethics.
+Visitors can expect an immersive, educational experience that combines guided learning about elephant behaviour and conservation with hands-on interaction designed around the animals' needs rather than entertainment.
+The atmosphere is unhurried and intimate, reflecting a deliberate commitment to limiting visitor numbers in order to protect the wellbeing of the resident herd.
 This thoughtful approach gives the experience a depth that distinguishes it from many other wildlife attractions on the island.
-Good to know: Comfortable, closed-toe footwear is recommended, as much of the visit takes place outdoors in tropical conditions, so sun protection and light clothing are also advisable.
+Good to know: Much of the visit takes place outdoors in tropical conditions, so comfortable closed-toe footwear, light clothing, and sun protection are all advisable.
 Visitors should set aside several hours for the full experience.
 Advance booking is strongly recommended, particularly during the peak tourist season from November to February, as capacity is intentionally kept small.

 Experience hints